celo-org/docs/blog/03-05-2023-Prepare-for-Auditing-Your-Smart-Contract/prepare-for-auditing-your-smart-contract.md

 **Increase User Trust:** Auditing can help increase user trust in your smart contract, as users will be more likely to use and interact with a contract that has undergone a thorough auditing process.

-**Accuracy** The code in smart contracts is executed automatically without human intervention, making accuracy crucial.
+**Accuracy:** The code in smart contracts is executed automatically without human intervention, making accuracy crucial.
 Auditing helps ensure that the code is accurate and functions as intended.

 **Reputation:** A smart contract with a security breach or coding error can damage the reputation of the project or organization.
 Auditing helps prevent such incidents and enhances the reputation of the project.